digitalcredentials/verifier-core/README.md

 #### arguments

 * credential - The W3C Verifiable Credential to be verified.
-* knownDidRegistries - a list of trusted registries.
+* knownDidRegistries - a list of issuer DIDs in which to lookup signing DIDs

 #### result